nickbrians/Data-to-Spreadsheet-using-n8n-workflow-automation/README.md

 # DATA TO SPREADSHEET WORKFLOW AUTOMATION
-"This workflow will automatically creating your data into spreadsheet file/XLSX file."
+"This workflow will retrieve the barangay, first_name, middle_name, last_name in your data file."

 Follow these steps to download and import the workflow into your n8n setup.